 Rome exhibits layers of history going back over two millennia-Etruscan tombs, Republican meeting rooms, imperial temples, early Christian churches, medieval bell towers, Renaissance palaces and baroque basilicas.
 But it is also a very modern, vibrant, multicultural city.
 In this one locale, a phenomenal concentration of history, legend and monuments co- exists with an equally phenomenal concentration of people busily going about their everyday lives.
 While tourists visit the Vatican, the Forum Romanum and the Trevi Fountain, many visitors often miss the many other sights that make the whole of Rome a museum-a living museum with a population of three million, with rich art, literary, music, theatre and food traditions.

-The interdisciplinary Rome program utilizes the entire city as a classroom or text.
+The HWS program in Rome utilizes an interdisciplinary approach to explore different aspects of Italian culture and society.
 While the program is designed to immerse students fully in the experience of being in Rome, excursions will provide students a wider perspective on the history, culture and daily life of Italy as a whole.
-Students will live in furnished flats to provide an opportunity to practice their budding Italian language skills and experience Roman daily life.
-Students are affiliated with the Scuola Leonardo da Vinci (SLdV), one of the leading language and culture schools in Italy.
+Students will live in furnished flats to provide an opportunity to practice Italian language skills and experience Roman daily life.
+Courses and program-related activities are arranged through our affiliation with the Scuola Leonardo da Vinci (SLdV), one of the leading language and culture schools in Italy, and the Gustolab Institute.

 Specific courses in a given semester will depend on the expertise of the faculty director(s) leading the program.
 Please click on the “courses” link above to see the focus for the semester for which you are applying.